 The Toro also comes with two additional nozzles to create even rows and piles, plus a concentrator to focus the wind at stubborn leaves like a power washer.
 Even without the extra nozzles, we were still impressed with its narrow blade of air.
 As a result, we had precise, crisp lines of lawn after we ran a pass through the leaf pile.

-We also liked the EGO’s continuous dial, which sits at the front of the handle.
+We liked the EGO’s continuous dial, which sits at the front of the handle.
 When we needed to get the last leaves into our target square, a simple adjustment scaled down the power.
 And when we wanted to get an extra burst, we could activate the turbo button with a press of our thumb to free leaves that had been wedged into a corner.

 Usually the most expensive part of a battery-powered leaf blower is the battery itself.
 The good news is that electric lawn equipment is becoming more popular, and the technology is continuing to improve.
 Companies offering battery-powered yard equipment typically have multiple tools that can use the same battery.
-You can find battery-powered hedge trimmers, string trimmers, chainsaws, and lawnmowers.